Christian Ziege: Arminia Bielefeld and German junior national teams

 On 26 May 2010, Ziege signed a contract as manager of Arminia Bielefeld.
 However, his managerial career got off to a poor start with Arminia Bielefeld only picking up three points from a single win from eight games, the worst start to an Arminia Bielefeld season in twenty-three years.
 Ziege was released from his post as manager of Arminia Bielefeld on 6 November 2010 after a 2–0 defeat against FC Augsburg.

 From April 2011, Ziege worked for the DFB.
 He first coached the German U-19, before taking over the U-18 side in August of the same year.
 Ziege's contract was not renewed.
 His contract expires in the summer of 2014.

 SpVgg Unterhaching

 Ziege became the head coach of SpVgg Unterhaching on 20 March 2014.
 Ziege's debut was a 1–1 draw against RB Leipzig.
 He resigned on 25 March 2015.
 His final match was a 2–1 loss to Stuttgarter Kickers on 21 March 2015.
 On 30 November 2015, Ziege signed with Segunda División B side Atlético Baleares as head coach.

 Ratchaburi Mitr Phol

-On 27 December 2017, Ratchaburi Mitr Phol F.C. of Thai League 1 officially announced the appointment of Ziege as their new head coach.
-However, he left them after 2 games of the new season, in the week commencing 19 February "by mutual consent".
+On 27 December 2017, Ratchaburi Mitr Phol of Thai League 1 officially announced the appointment of Ziege as their new head coach.
+However, he left them after two games of the new season, in the week commencing 19 February "by mutual consent".